Gangezilla/readings/languages/garbage-collection-in-go.md

 ### Introduction

-In this article I'm going to talk about garbage collectors, and how they work within the context of the Go language.
-I would love you to be able to walk away from this article with a better understanding of what a garbage collector is, the tradeoffs we make in using one and how the garbage collector in Go works, as well as relevant places in the Go source code to dig further if you're keen.
-As of publishing date, Go 1.16 was the most up to date version of Go so that's what this is based on.
+In this article I'm going to talk about garbage collectors, and give you an overview of how the Golang garbage collector works.
+I'm aiming to give a high level view of memory management and how Go implements this through a garbage collector.
+At the moment, Go 1.16 is the most up to date version of Go so that's what this is based on.
+If you're reading this and a later version of Go has been released, some of this information may be outdated.

-Most programs at some point will need to recover the storage used by objects that are no longer needed, as your computer has a finite amount of memory.
-In languages like C this is done through the process of **explicit deallocation**.
-This means that in C when you need to define a string you would use a function like `malloc` or `calloc` which gives you a pointer to the location of that string on the heap.
-Then, once the programmer is finished with this string they will call the function `free` to allow this chunk of memory to be used again.
-This method of memory management is quite powerful as it gives the programmer greater control over the memory being used by the program, which allows for some easier optimisations depending on the program.
+As any moderately complex program runs it will write objects to memory.
+At some point these memory objects will be cleaned up as they're no longer needed.
+For example, in C when the programmer defines a string they'll typically call function such as `malloc` or `calloc`.
+These functions return a pointer containing the location of that string in memory, but more specifically on the heap.
+Once the programmer is finished with this string they will call the function `free` to allow this chunk of memory to be used again.
+This method of memory management is called **explicit deallocation** and is quite powerful.
+It gives the programmer greater control over the memory being used by the program, which allows for some easier optimisations depending on the program.
 However, it leads to two types of programming errors.

-One, creating a *dangling pointer* by freeing memory prematurely.
-This is bad because your program will expect a certain value to live at a pointer, such as a string.
-However, the programmer has no guarantee of what value now exists at that location in memory, meaning you'll get unpredictable results.
+One, calling `free` prematurely which creates a **dangling pointer**.
+Dangling pointers are pointers that no longer point to valid objects in memory.
+This is bad because the program expect a defined value to live at a pointer.
+If this pointer is then accessed later there's no guarantee of what value exists at that location in memory.
+There may be nothing there, or some other value entirely.
 Two, the opposite, failing to free memory at all.
-If the programmer forgets to free memory they'll be faced with a *memory leak*, which can lead to performance degradation or the program crashing completely if it runs out of memory.
-It's easy to make mistakes like this when you have to explicitly manage the memory of your program.
+If the programmer forgets to free an object in memory they may face a **memory leak** as more and more objects are written to memory.
+This can lead to performance degradation or the program crashing if it runs out of memory.
+It's easy to introduce unpredictable bugs into a program when memory has to be explicitly managed.

+This is why many programmers use languages, like Go, that offer **automatic dynamic memory management**, or just **garbage collection**.
+Languages like this offer a number of benefits like:

+- increased security
-This is why many programmers use languages with automatic dynamic memory management, such as Go.
-Languages like this offer a number of benefits, such as increased security, better portability across operating systems, less code to write, runtime verification of code, bounds checking of arrays and a number of other benefits.
-Automatic memory management does have a performance overhead, but it isn't as much as is commonly assumed.
-At the end of the day, this all means that programmers can spend more time writing the logic of their programs and making sure their program solves the needs of whatever end user will be using the program.
+- better portability across operating systems
+- less code to write
+- runtime verification of code
+- bounds checking of arrays

+Garbage collection does have a performance overhead, but it isn't as much as is commonly assumed.
+This means that programmers can spend more time writing the business logic of their programs and ensuring that it meets the needs of the end user.

-One of the important things to understand with garbage collection is it operates on the heap, and not the stack.
-The heap and the stack are two locations where data is stored by a running program.
+Garbage collection operates on the heap not the stack.
+The heap and the stack are two locations in memory where data is stored by a running program.
 The stack generally refers to the call stack of a thread, which is a data structure that stores values as they're defined in a function.
 Each function call pushes a new frame onto the stack, and when those function calls return they pop a frame from the stack.
 This is what you'll see when a running program crashes and you see a stack trace.
 When you read through this stack trace you'll see all the calling functions up to where your program got up to.
+This is the program unwinding the stack and showing you all the values on it.

+IMAGE OF STACK AND HEAP

 The heap is another area of memory that stores values that need to be referenced outside of a called function.
 This can be statically defined constants at the start of a program, or more complex objects, such as Go structs.
 When the programmer defines an object that goes on the heap, the memory that object requires gets placed on the heap and a pointer to it is returned.
 Think about the heap as a big graph where the nodes are objects on the heap, which are referred to by some place in code or by another object.
 If unattended, the heap will continue to grow as more objects are added.